Chart Color Schemes

 Population growth drivers in Palmwoods are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Palmwoods' population is approximately 13,344 as of November 2025.
-This figure represents an increase of 1,701 people since the 2021 Census, which reported a population of 11,643.
-The growth is inferred from ABS data showing an estimated resident population of 13,207 in June 2024 and an additional 520 validated new addresses since the Census date.
-This results in a density ratio of 115 persons per square kilometer.
-Palmwoods' growth rate of 14.6% since the 2021 census exceeds both the non-metro area average (8.8%) and the national average, indicating strong population growth in the region.
-Interstate migration contributed approximately 78.8% to overall population gains during recent periods.
+This figure represents an increase of 1,701 people, a 14.6% rise from the 2021 Census count of 11,643.
+The growth is inferred from ABS' estimated resident population of 13,207 in June 2024 and validated new addresses since the Census date.
+This results in a population density of 115 persons per square kilometer.
+Palmwoods' growth rate exceeded both the non-metro area's 8.8% and the national average, positioning it as a regional growth leader.
+Interstate migration contributed approximately 78.8% to recent population gains, with all factors including overseas migration and natural growth being positive drivers.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023.
-Future demographic trends project above median population growth for Australia's regional areas.
-Palmwoods is expected to grow by 2,399 persons to reach a total of approximately 15,743 by 2041, representing a gain of 16.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings for age cohorts based on ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future demographic trends project an above median population growth for Australia's regional areas, with Palmwoods expected to grow by 2,399 persons to 2041, reflecting a total gain of 16.9% over the 17-year period based on latest annual ERP population numbers.

 Frequently Asked Questions - Population